stabilaprotocol/documentation-en/docs/introduction/overview.md

 # 4. Network Node
 ## 4.1 Governor
 ### 4.1.1 Governor Introduction
-Governor(abbr: SR) is the block producer in STABILA network, there are 21 SR. They verify the transactions and write the transactions into the blocks, they take turns to produce blocks.
+Governor(abbr: GOV) is the block producer in STABILA network, there are 21 GOV. They verify the transactions and write the transactions into the blocks, they take turns to produce blocks.
 The governors' information is public to everyone in STABILA network.
 The best way to browse is using [stabilascan](https://stabilascan.org/representatives).
 ### 4.1.2 Governor Deployment
 [Governor Deployment](https://github.com/stabilaprotocol/java-stabila/blob/develop/run.md#running-a-super-representative-node-for-mainnet)